civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 41

-  **(1)** **When** a diversion is being carried out, either the applicant or the recipient may at any time apply to the Minister, in accordance with the regulations, for a variation in the amount being diverted or for termination of the diversion.
+  **(1)** When a diversion is being carried out, either the applicant or the recipient may at any time apply to the Minister, in accordance with the regulations, for a variation in the amount being diverted or for termination of the diversion.

-  **(2)** **Despite** a recipient's entitlement under an enactment **listed** in the schedule, **the** variation or termination of a diversion is effective only as of the first day of the month **after** the month in which the Minister receives the duly completed application for variation or termination, as the case may be.
+  **(2)** Despite a recipient's entitlement under an enactment listed in the schedule, the variation or termination of a diversion is effective only as of the first day of the month after the month in which the Minister receives the duly completed application for variation or termination, as the case may be.

-> **Explanatory Note**:
-> Existing text of section 41:
-> *Existing Text*:
-> > Where a diversion is being carried out, either the applicant or the recipient may at any time apply to the Minister, in accordance with the regulations made under paragraph 46(c), for a variation in the amount being diverted or for termination of the diversion.
-> > Notwithstanding a recipient's entitlement under an enactment referred to in the schedule, a variation or termination of a diversion pursuant to an application under subsection (1) is effective only as of the first day of the month following the month in which the Minister receives the duly completed application for variation or termination, as the case may be.

 ### Section 114

   **(1)** Paragraph 42(1)(a) of the Act is replaced by the following:

-    to the extent that it was in error paid to the recipient, **is** a debt due to Her Majesty by the recipient, and may be recovered from the recipient by **way of deduction from**, set-off **or compensation** against future pension benefits to be paid to the recipient; and
+    to the extent that it was in error paid to the recipient, is a debt due to Her Majesty by the recipient, and may be recovered from the recipient by way of deduction from, **or** set-off or compensation against, future pension benefits to be paid to the recipient; and

   **(2)** Subsection 42(2) of the Act is replaced by the following:

-    **(2)** **If** a diversion payment made to an applicant is greater than the amount that should have been paid to the applicant **under** this Part, the amount of the excess **is** a debt due to Her Majesty by the applicant and may be recovered from the applicant by **way of deduction from**, set-off **or compensation** against future diversion payments to be paid to the applicant under this Part.
+    **(2)** If a diversion payment made to an applicant is greater than the amount that should have been paid to the applicant under this Part, the amount of the excess is a debt due to Her Majesty by the applicant and may be recovered from the applicant by way of deduction from, **or** set-off or compensation against, future diversion payments to be paid to the applicant under this Part.

 ### Section 115